12. Processing Data in Groups

 methods, which assist in performing a wide range

-of popular operations in data groups defined by one
+of operations in data groups defined by one

 and SeriesGroupby